Handwriting

 Lower Key Stage Two

 Children in LKS2 use a pencil and have joined up handwriting where appropriate.
-When children achieve legible, fluent, efficient handwriting they receive a pen of power and pen licence.

 Upper Key Stage Two

 Children in UKS2 use a pencil and have joined up handwriting where appropriate and begin to develop their own style.
-When children achieve legible, fluent, efficient handwriting they receive a pen of power and pen licence.